| |

 PREPARE MERINGUE

 First, you need to prepare the meringue.
-I heat sugar and egg whites over the pot of simmering water to dissolve sugar granules.
+Heat the sugar and egg whites over a pot of simmering water to dissolve the sugar granules.
 The soapy mixture is then beaten into stiff peaks using a wire beater (step 1).
-After, stiff meringue is divided and colored with gel food colors (step 2).
+After, the stiff meringue is divided and colored with gel food colors (step 2).

 HOW TO COLOR MERINGUE